Master of Science

 - At least one and no more than two Advanced Seminar courses must be taken.

-- The CSC600 course is a vehicle for offering new advanced topics in Computer Science and can be taken twice with different topics.
+- CSC600, which serves as a vehicle for advanced topics, may be taken twice with different topics.

 - A student who elects to do a master's thesis must take the Independent Research (CSC610) and Thesis courses (CSC620) in successive semesters.